 Educator License Expiration Dates Extended Due to COVID-19

 Due to action taken by the Vermont Standards Board for Professional Educators, the life of all educator licenses scheduled to expire on June 30, 2020, has been extended to 90 days after the end of the governor’s state of emergency declaration.
-Currently, that declaration runs through June 15, 2020, meaning that September 15, 2020, is the earliest that licenses will expire.
+October 15, 2020 is the date that licenses will expire.
 Please note that professional learning must be approved by your Local or Regional Standards Board before submission for renewal.
 Please reach out to your L/RSB as soon as possible to ensure sufficient opportunity for them to review your professional learning.
 The licensing team will keep educators updated on expiration dates as we have more certainty.
 If you have any questions, please contact Patrick Halladay at email@example.com.

 Email notice was sent January 7, 2020, to all educators whose licenses expire 6/30/2020.
 At that time, renewal applications were opened for completion.
 In 2020 there are 5,267 educators renewing their licenses, this number is twice as large as years past.
 In order to streamline the process and have your renewal approved timely, please do the following: enter and submit your Professional Learning documentation to your Local Standards Board (L/RSB).
 This step is crucial to the process, your L/RSB needs to approve your PL, before the AOE can review the application.
 Educators employed in a Vermont school will renew through their Local/Regional Standards Board.
 Also important is to login to the system: Vermont Online Licensing System for Educators; open your profile and update your employer and e-mail address.
 Add VT-AOE-Message@vermont.gov to your list of trusted contacts as notification regarding your application will be sent from this address.
 This email address is not monitored.

 License Level I